Ballroom, Photo Rudolf Strobl

 Opening on 31 March 2016 by

-Giorgio Marrapodi, Italian ambassador to AustriaMeinhard Rauchensteiner, adviser for science, art and culture to the president of AustriaChristoph Thun-Hohenstein, director of MAK – Austrian Museum of Applied Arts/Contemporary ArtMarcello Farabegoli, curator
+Giorgio Marrapodi, Italian ambassador to AustriaMeinhard Rauchensteiner, adviser for science, art and culture to the president of AustriaChristoph Thun-Hohenstein, general director of MAK – Austrian Museum of Applied Arts/Contemporary ArtMarcello Farabegoli, curator

 Musical accompaniment: Bhoiravi Achenbach (violin) and Luca Lavuri (piano)